Malkin's tip lifts Penguins past Rangers in 3OTs in Game 1

 After getting outplayed in the first period, the Penguins came out strong in the second, outshooting the Rangers 17-3 over the first 10 minutes, and 25-8 for the period.

-However, the Rangers took advantage of one of their chances as Copp got a pass from Ryan Strome and fired a slap shot from between the circles past DeSmith to make it 2-0 at 3:08.
-Copp, who had eight goals and 10 assists in 16 games after being acquired from Winnipeg at the trade deadline, returned to the lineup after missing the last two games of the season with a lower-body injury.
+However, the Rangers took advantage of one of their chances as Copp got a pass from Strome and fired a slap shot from between the circles to make it 2-0 at 3:08.

-Seconds after Shesterkin made a stellar stop to deny Kris Letang, Guentzel pulled the Penguins within one as he tipped Crosby’s pass in front past the goalie at 4:32.
-It was his 27th career playoff goal in his 52 game.
+Guentzel pulled the Penguins within one as he tipped Crosby’s pass in front past Shesterkin at 4:32.
+It was his 27th career playoff goal in his 52nd game.

-Guentzel tied it with 8:13 remaining as he got another pass from Crosby and beat Shesterkin from the right side for his second of the night.
+Guentzel tied it with 8:13 remaining as he got another pass from Crosby and beat Shesterkin from the right side.
 His sixth career multi-goal game in the playoffs gave him 28 goals in 52 postseason games.

+“I thought our guys competed hard, they weathered the storm early in the game,” Penguins coach Mike Sullivan said.
+“From the second period on, we played extremely well.”

-With the Rangers skating short-handed after Patrik Nemeth was whistled for holding, Kreider put the Rangers back ahead as he got a lead pass from Zibanejad, skated in and beat DeSmith from the right side with 2:53 remaining in the middle period.
+Kreider put the Rangers back ahead with a short-handed goal as skated in and beat DeSmith from the right side with 2:53 remaining in the middle period.

 The Rangers’ Jacob Trouba was then called for boarding, giving the Penguins a 5-on-3 advantage for 43 seconds.
 With seconds remaining on the first penalty, Rust tied it 3-all, tipping a shot by Malkin with 1:30 to go in the period.